[SCPA] [Sites] [Ojai] [Nuthouse] [History] [Photo] |

 Pilots don't typically hang out at Spine One because you can usually get higher continuing east over the next front peak called The Pyramid, and further east along Nordhoff Ridge.
 If you can't get high enough at Nordhoff Ridge to cross Hwy 33 westbound, then you might consider continuing on toward The Stooges and Twin Peaks to climb up the Chiefs Spine for better altitude over higher terrain.
 It is common for pilots to launch from the Nuthouse and top land on Chiefs Launch (about 4800 MSL).

 Since we often fly the Nuthouse on east days with the intention of flying west (downwind) toward Santa Barbara, we regularly encounter flow with an east component from NE to SE.
 It will usually be east around launch even on typical SW days, especially during the summer and strong spring days because the launch location is east of the river gap and the upriver flow wants to funnel into the gap from both the east and west.
 The nuthouse blocks a NE Santa Anna very good because it is in the lee of Nordhoff Ridge.
-It isn't as effective at blocking a SE flow common in prefrontal conditions or some Santa Anna events, and I suspect it is even less effective at blocking a NW post frontal blow, but we have had impressive flights on North days when Santa Barbara was too windy from the North.
-I haven't flown the site as much as some of the locals, but to date (2023) I've never had to hike down from launch (knock on wood) and I often fly it on days with 5 to 15 knots of NE at altitude.
+It isn't as effective at blocking a SE flow common in prefrontal conditions or some Santa Anna events, and I suspect it is even less effective at blocking a NW post frontal blow, but we have had impressive flights on North days (to Malibu on 3/21/2021) when Santa Barbara was too windy from the North .
+I haven't flown the site as much as some of the locals, but to date (2024) I've never had to hike down from launch (knock on wood) and we often fly it on days with 5 to 15 knots of NE at altitude.

 As noted, on SE days the west side of Nordhoff ridge often doesn't block as well compared to NE days.
 Most of the time you start to get out of the river draw (flow from the east toward the river funnel) around Spine One, but on SE days, you can encounter increasing east wind around the corner of Spine One.
 In that scenario, you may need to try crossing Hwy 33 westbound lower, but at least it will be downwind going across.
 Altitude needs vary with conditions, but I typically like to have 45ish at Spine One and 55 or better at Nordhoff to get across Hwy 33.
 We usually fish for altitude at least as far as Nordhoff, but sometimes turn around and leave from the Pyramid or Spine One.
 On glide, it is good to be out front because you will likely encounter river/gap draw from the opposite direction west of Hwy 33, and the two ranges are staggered such that the White Ledge Ridge is a bit further south than the Nuthouse Ridge.
 If you leave from the Nuthouse Spine itself (behind launch drifting west), you might be in for an upwind glide trying to get around the corner against venturi flow.

 You can cross Hwy 33 eastbound much lower than going the other way.
 The Nuthouse works ok-ish in the morning, but by the afternoon, you can often come in quite low and still get back up.
 I've gotten there 200 above the road and still been able to snake back up.
-I've never flushed at the Nuthouse crossing Hwy 33 from Santa Barbara (as of 2023, knock on wood), even coming in low.
+I've never flushed at the Nuthouse crossing Hwy 33 from Santa Barbara (as of 2024, knock on wood), even coming in low.
 If you try to cross 33 westbound and come up short, you can still typically fall back downwind to the Nuthouse and reboot from down low.

 To fly west to Santa Barbara, I like to see a 6K winds aloft forecast of about 5 to 10 knots from the ENE.
 The 6K temp is often cooler when there is a little north in the upper flow, yielding a better lapse rate , and as noted above, the Nuthouse Ridge is typically more protected from NE flow than SE.
 On NE days at altitude, it is typically SW down lower.
 East flow down low is more likely on SE days.
 Having noted my preference, we do fly it in varied weather, and you can't order up a serving for Saturdays.
 I've had many flights back to Santa Barbara on prefrontal SE days, but the big altitude seems to be more common when it is NE up high.
 On prefrontal SE days you an often get a longer course by starting further east in Fillmore, but the Nuthouse it preferable on Santa Anna days due to protection from the strong katabatic drainage flow down the Santa Clara river.
 In the summer time, you can reliably get to Twin Peaks and the Chiefs spine, so you can reach anywhere you could from the higher drive-up Chiefs Launch.
 Beware that in the summer months, the Ventura River Gap draws strong up Hwy 33 so expect a Venturi Compression over the ridge.
 Pilots have been blown Over The Back (OTB).
 When the wind is up or the backcountry draw is strong, stay a little out front and avoid getting over the ridge because the velocity will be higher over the ridge (concept extends to most ridge lift sites).